Fun Facts About The Nose

 Have you ever noticed that smell is the strongest of our senses?
 Have you ever had a time where you smelled something and you are instantly taken back to a memory?
 Can you identify a time where you smelled a certain type of food and it brought back feelings of a family event?
 The smell of the outdoors after it rains, or opening the pages of an old book?
 Continue reading to learn more about the nose!

+There is a lot more to our noses than just breathing and smelling.
 Our noses have a complex anatomy.
+When you breath, the air passes through your nasal cavity on the way to the lungs.
+The nasal cavity helps trap pollutants and bacteria in the mucus.
+The mucus goes to the stomach where it neutralizes the pollutants and bacteria.
 The inside of the nose contains olfactory sensory neurons which allow us to sense smells.
 Molecules of the scent are then transported to these neurons.
 Our brain can pick our 1 part per million of these scents in the air.
 Our brain then processes these smells and encode them as memories.